-Notes to the Consolidated Financial Statements

-(Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (Expressed in Thousands of New Taiwan Dollars, Unless Otherwise Specified)

 (1) Company history

 Capital Futures Corporation (the "Company") was incorporated on February 26, 1997 and registered under the Ministry of Economic Affairs, R.O.C.
 The address of the Company's registered office is 32nd and B1 Fl.
 No. 97, Tun Hwa South Rd., Sec.
 2, Taipei, Taiwan, R.O.C.
 The Company established the Taichung branch.
 The Company's common shares were listed at Taipei Exchange (TPEx) officially on April 27, 2009, then transferred to Taiwan Stock Exchange (TWSE) on October 16, 2017.
 The composition of the consolidated financial statements includes the Company and the subsidiaries (the "Group").
 The Group is authorized to conduct the following businesses: